Break on Exception

 Add button to add it.
 The name must match the full name of the exception precisely.

-The left-hand checkbox ("Thrown") for each exception controls whether the debugger always breaks when it is raised.
+The right-hand checkbox ("Thrown") for each exception controls whether the debugger always breaks when it is raised.
 You should check this box when you want to break more often for a particular exception.

 Stepping through code works, but PHP exceptions are not thrown in Visual Studio